FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 - Verify both interactive and non-interactive modes work
 - Check script can be used in a CI/CD context
 - Confirm the script uses the centralized configuration management
+- Verify proper error handling in the script
+- Confirm the use of structured Docker output formats for container operations
+- Validate the specific pattern for Business Central container operations
+- Check the strongly-typed objects returned by the script
+- Verify the script follows PSScriptAnalyzer guidelines

 **Dependencies:**
 - Task 4.4 (Create Common Functions Script)